 Keep unit upright and do not drop.
-Spreader bars are not required if top crating is left on unit.
+Spreader bars are not required if top crating is left on the unit.
 Rollers may be used to move unit across a roof.
 Level by using unit frame as a reference.
-See Table 2 (on page 19) and Fig. 22 for additional information.
+See Table 2 and Fig. 19 for additional information.

-Lifting holes are provided in base rails as shown in Fig. 19-21.
-Refer to rigging instructions on unit.
+Lifting holes are provided in base rails as shown in Fig. 19.
+Refer to rigging instructions on the unit.